rackerlabs/mimic/README.md

 # MIMIC #

-Mimic is a plug and play light weight service that provides a compatible interface to __Openstack Compute__ and __Rackspace's implementation of Identity and Cloud Load balancers__.
+Mimic is an API-compatible mock service for  __Openstack Compute__ and __Rackspace's implementation of Identity and Cloud Load balancers__.
+It is backed by in-memory data structure rather than a potentially expensive database.

 Mimic helps with:
 * fast set-up